QubitPi/hashistack/docs/blog/2024-02-23-github-secret/index.md

 We tried HashiCorp Vault but
-[it doesn't support storing file credential](https://discuss.hashicorp.com/t/how-to-store-a-file-content-in-hashicorp-kv-secret-engine-as-value-through-cmd-line-or-script/46895/2), [hashicorp-aws] addressed exactly how file can be managed in this case
+[it doesn't support storing file credential](https://discuss.hashicorp.com/t/how-to-store-a-file-content-in-hashicorp-kv-secret-engine-as-value-through-cmd-line-or-script/46895/2), [hashistack] addressed exactly how file can be managed in this case

 :::